flyteorg/flyteidl/protos/docs/core/core.rst

 SignalCondition
 ------------------------------------------------------------------

-SignalCondition represents a dependency on an existing signal.
+SignalCondition represents a dependency on an signal.